We Just Got an AAC Device… Now What? (Part 2 of 3) - The First Thing Parents Should Learn About AAC

 You don't have to learn this alone.

-Check back for Part 3: What Do I Actually Model?
-Real-Life Examples for Home.
+Check back for Part 3: Real Life Modeling Examples for Home.

-Further Reading & A Few Sources!
+Further Reading & Sources

 • Sennott, S. C., Light, J. C., & McNaughton, D. (2016).
 AAC modeling intervention research review.
 Research and Practice for Persons with Severe Disabilities, 41(2), 101–115.

-This blog provides general educational information related to speech and language development and augmentative and alternative communication (AAC).
+Disclaimer: This blog provides general educational information related to speech and language development and augmentative and alternative communication (AAC).
 Content reflects a combination of cited resources, clinical experience, and professional expertise.
 It is not intended as medical or therapeutic advice and does not replace a comprehensive evaluation by a licensed speech-language pathologist or other qualified professional.
 Reading this content does not establish a provider-client relationship.

 Next